charmoniumQ/PROBE/probe_src/tasks.md

   - `probe_dbg` should use `libprobe_dbg`
   - Get rid of `--debug`

+- [ ] Don't check in generated code to VCS

 - [ ] Add more syscalls
   - [ ] Add Dup ops and debug `bash -c 'head foo > bar'` (branch add-new-ops).
 Sam is working on this